fchen365/surf/vignettes/surf.md

 * `cores` specifies the number of computing processors.
 * `min.event.length` allows you to filter out ATR event by a lower limit of lenght (in bp).
 * `location.feature` determines whether location features should also be extracted.
 This is useful if you are interested in perform differential regulation of ATR event using RNA-seq (DrSeq).
 The location features will be used to quantify CLIP-seq signals (and will not be used by the second step, DrSeq).
-* `depth.exon` and `depth.intron` is relavent only if `location.feature=TRUE`.
+* `depth.exon` and `depth.intron` is relevant only if `location.feature=TRUE`.
 The configure the the sizes of location features.
-* `remove.duplicate` defines wehther identical event should be removed.
+* `remove.duplicate` defines whether identical event should be removed.
 * `verbose` controls whether or not the progress should be print out.

 This step outputs a `surf` object.
 The `surf` object contains a `DataFrame`.